phenoxlab/phenox/docs/dev/env.md

 In this section, we explain how to build Phenox2 software on custom microSD card.

-We tried it on the host-PC which installs Ubuntu 14.04.
+Here we report the method using Ubuntu 14.04 as host-PC.

 1\.
 Prepare microSD (4.0Gbyte or upper)
 2\.
 Open terminal.